OCA/server-tools/auditlog_clickhouse_read/README.rst

 - While FDW read is enabled, the active ClickHouse configuration cannot be deactivated, deleted, or changed for connection-related fields until FDW read is disabled.
+- While FDW read is enabled, do not update all Odoo modules and do not update the ``auditlog`` module alone.
+Module updates may recreate or alter auditlog PostgreSQL objects and break the FDW-based read setup.
+- Before running any module update that may affect auditlog objects, first click *Disable FDW read*.
+After the update is completed, enable FDW read again if needed.

 Usage
 =====

 To use this module, you need to:

-1. Go to *Settings > Technical > Auditlog > ClickHouse Configurations*.

-2. Open the active ClickHouse configuration.

-3. Click *Enable FDW read*.
+1. Click *Enable FDW read*.

-4. Open the standard audit log menus in Odoo:
+2. Open the standard audit log menus in Odoo:

    - *Settings > Technical > Audit > Logs*

-5. Review audit log records as usual from the standard Odoo interface.
+3. Review audit log records as usual from the standard Odoo interface.

-6. Use the existing search, filters, and group by options in audit log views to analyze audit data stored in ClickHouse.
+4. Use the existing search, filters, and group by options in audit log views to analyze audit data stored in ClickHouse.

-7. Open an audited record and use the standard *View Logs* action when available.
+5. Open an audited record and use the standard *View Logs* action when available.
 The action continues to open the related audit log entries through the standard Odoo interface.